adamdjbrett/nabpr/_posts/2019-03-12-2019-nabpr-meeting-program.md

 </div>

 <h2 style="text-align: center;">
-  The National Association of Baptist Professors of Religion
+  The National Association of Baptist Professors of Religion, Baptist History and Heritage Society, and the Association of Ministry Guidance Professionals
 </h2>

 <h2 style="text-align: center;">